tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-changing-a-sql-server-database.md

   <a href="/wp-content/uploads/users/grrlgeek/DBOwnerError.JPG?mtime=1296767797"><img alt="" src="/wp-content/uploads/users/grrlgeek/DBOwnerError.JPG?mtime=1296767797" width="626" height="198" /></a>
 </div>

 Without a database owner, you can't view the database properties.
 You may run into issues executing sp_helpdb.
-You may get an error using “EXECUTE AS OWNER”.
+You may get an error using "EXECUTE AS OWNER".
 How do you fix this?

 **The Old Way: sp_changedbowner**